Health, Strength And Conditioning

 Osteoporosis: The Silent Disease

-You commonly don’t know you have Osteoporosis until you fall and break a bone, or worse.
+You commonly don’t know you have Osteoporosis until you fall and break a bone or worse.

-This silent disease is a major economic burden costing the country billions and to add insult to injury, the societal and emotional impact that comes with these sorts of injuries.
+This silent disease is a major economic burden costing the country billions, and to add insult to injury, the societal and emotional impact that comes with these sorts of injuries.

-How do you prevent and help solve this problem?
 Well, that's pretty easy . . . exercise.
 Yes, movement is a simple solution.
 It's recommended that weight-bearing, resistance, and balance exercises can benefit one the most.

 The issue arises in the amount of impact it creates on the joints.
-Whole-body vibration machines are an alternative that have shown tangible results with less physical impact on the body.
+Whole-body vibration machines are an alternative that has shown tangible results with less physical impact on the body.
 The pressure induces bone formation, and vibration increases growth hormones and testosterone.
 The problem with these machines is that they're very costly and not easily accessible.

 They also are limited because they're compact and you can stand on them.
 Furthermore, the machine does all the work and minimizes the need for conscious exertion.
 The problem with that is the body is not learning anything.